 on Globalisation, higher education, instructional technologies

-2. We (Me and Forstorp) are just about to start a new project on "Incorporated Learning: Global Corporate universities in Dubai, India, and Brazil".
-This project will be conducted between 2014-2018 and is funded by the Swedish Research Council.
+2. We (Me and Forstorp) have also currently finished the project on "Incorporated Learning: Global Corporate universities in Dubai, India, and Brazil".
+This project was conducted between 2014-2017 and funded by the Swedish Research Council.

 3. "Pedagogy and instructional technologies".
 In this project we investigated different forms of instructional technologies such as learning objects and distance learning both within contemporary forms as well as within a historical perspective.
 This project was funded by the Swedish Research Council (2004-2009).

 4. "Transforming the Northern future through student exchange?
 Building of a research network on internationalization of education".
-In this project we are together with our Norwegian and Russian colleagues at the universities of Archangelsk and Bodø looking into questions around student mobility, globalisation and nationalism in the High North (Barents region).
-This project is funded by the Norwegian Research Council 2012-2016.
+In this project we have together with our Norwegian and Russian colleagues at the universities of Archangelsk and Bodø looking into questions around student mobility, globalisation and nationalism in the High North (Barents region).
+This project was funded by the Norwegian Research Council 2012-2016.

-All these projects relate to a general research interest of mine, which is the political economy of the transforming global research landscape, characterized by increased competition for funding and research excellence as well as a shift in research priorities from research for peers to research for economic growth.
+All these projects relate to a general research interest of mine, which is the political economy of the transforming global research landscape, and higher education.

 on gender, technology, masculinity, engineering studies